Layer-dependent spin-resolved electronic structure of ferromagnetic triple-layered ruthenate Sr$_4$Ru$_3$O$_{10}$: Introduction

 \section{Introduction}

 Strontium ruthenates of the Ruddlesden-Popper phases Sr$_{n+1}$Ru$_n$O$_{3n+1}$ ($n$ = 1, 2, 3, \dots $\infty$) play a pivotal role in studies of strongly correlated electron systems.
-Depending on the number $n$ of the RuO$_6$ octahedra layers in the unit cell, they exhibit phenomena ranging from unconventional superconductivity in \SrTwo\ ($n$=1) \cite{Maeno1994}, quantum critical metamagnetism and nematic fluid with heavy d-electron masses in \SrThree\ ($n$=2) \cite{Putatunda2020,Tamai2008}, and anisotropic ferromagnetism and in-plane metamagnetism in \SrFour\ ($n$=3) \cite{Crawford2002,Cao2003,Carleschi2014,Zheng2018}.
+Depending on the number $n$ of the RuO$_6$ octahedra layers in the unit cell, they exhibit phenomena including unconventional superconductivity in \SrTwo\ ($n$=1) \cite{Maeno1994}, quantum critical metamagnetism and nematic fluid with heavy $d$-electron masses in \SrThree\ ($n$=2) \cite{Putatunda2020,Tamai2008}, anisotropic ferromagnetism and in-plane metamagnetism in \SrFour\ ($n$=3) \cite{Crawford2002,Cao2003,Gupta2006,Zheng2018}, control of correlated phases in heteroepitaxial single-atomic-layer ruthenates \cite{Kim2023}, and many others.
 The limit of $n$ =$\infty$ is the three-dimensional ferromagnetic crystal \SrOne.
-It has often been considered to be an itinerant ferromagnet \cite{Koster2012}, but there is evidence of localized correlated behavior \cite{Hahn2021}.
-This rich array of distinct collective phenomena can be traced to the competition between local and itinerant behaviors, effects of dimensionality, structural distortions, orbital polarization, crystal field splitting and spin-orbit coupling \cite{Malvestuto2011}.
-In all these materials electronic correlation and magnetism play key roles.
+It has often been considered to be an itinerant ferromagnet \cite{Koster2012}, but there is evidence of localized correlated behavior \cite{Shai2013,Dang2015,Hahn2021} This rich array of distinct collective phenomena can be traced to the competition between local and itinerant behaviors, effects of dimensionality, structural distortions, orbital polarization, crystal field splitting and spin-orbit coupling \cite{Malvestuto2011}.

+The electronic structure of the single-layer \SrTwo\ and double-layer \SrThree\ have been studied in great detail \cite{Damascelli2000,Ingle2005,Tamai2019,Tamai2008,Allan2013}.
+The Ru ions are formally Ru$^{+4}$ with four electrons in the $4d$ shell that hybridize with the oxygen $p$ states to form quasi-two-dimensional $t_{2g}$ bands, with $d_{xz}$, $d_{yz}$ and $d_{xy}$ all partially occupied.
+The Fermi surfaces are well-described by density functional calculations, but there are strong effects of correlation which are revealed by large renormalization of the masses of bands at the Fermi energy \cite{Tamai2019,Tamai2008}.
+In \SrThree\ angle-resolved photoemission spectroscopy (ARPES) experiments \cite{Tamai2008} have revealed shallow renormalized bands with a complex density of states with van Hove singularities (vHS) near the Fermi level, a situation which is favorable for magnetic instabilities.